weareblahs/WSAUtilities/README.md

 # WSAUtilities
 Tools for Windows Subsystem for Android™ that only uses batch scripts and command line-based softwares.
 Was WSAtools once, but not the APK installer on Windows Store.
+## WIP
+### New stuffs
+ - Offline installer
+### Planned but not confirmed

-Offline Installer coming very soon.
-GUI Launcher planned after this.
+ - GUI Launcher

 # For new users
 Before you do anything with it, remember that **This thing only works with Windows 11 computers**.